Managing value with portfolio management – Part 2

 Distribute capacity continuously

 Capacity management is often also a challenge.
-Traditionally, staff is assembled per project ('people to work'), sometimes from different corners of the organization.
+Traditionally, staff is assembled per project (people to work), sometimes from different corners of the organization.
 This makes decision-making about availability complex.
 Where the organization gradually becomes more agile, there will be more peace and regularity in capacity management.
-This is where permanent agile teams are created, which are designed for continuous prioritization and smooth delivery of initiatives with the highest value ('work to people').
+This is where permanent agile teams are created, which are designed for continuous prioritization and smooth delivery of initiatives with the highest value (work to people).
 These permanent teams also have the advantage that their production capacity can be better estimated.
-And that capacity assessment helps portfolio decision-making to select no more initiatives than are feasible.
+That capacity assessment helps portfolio decision-making to select no more initiatives than are feasible.
 This means that the expectations between strategic and realization levels are better aligned.

-In this blog I have provided initial guidance on how an organization with different development forms can continuously strive for the highest value in a coherent manner:
+Initial guidance is provided on how an organization with different development forms can continuously strive for the highest value in a coherent manner:

-In the next blog I will conclude with tips for portfolio organization, the portfolio process and continuous improvement thereof.
+Tips for portfolio organization, the portfolio process and continuous improvement will follow.

 Related insights